filecoin-project/filecoin-docs/docs/store/store-and-retrieve.md

 ## Import your data

+Now we can get started with actually _storing_ the stuff you want to archive on Filecoin.
 Before you can import your data into a Lotus node, you first need to prepare it into a format that Lotus can manage.

 ### Prepare your data